 The theme of a text is a global idea that can be applied to both the text in hand as well as other texts.
-Identifying the theme is harder than identifying the gist because the reader has to thin!
-It would the text and ask questions such as "What is the author's message in this text that I might use as a lens for understanding other topics or issues?"
-Yes, the author may have a "theme" in mind while writing a text, but the reader plays a huge role in identifying this theme, using his or her real-life experiences, prior knowledge, and related vocabulary (e.g., hope, perseverance, and him sity-words not used in the text itself).
-A reader of What Bluebirds Do might derive the following idea as a theme: Some species mate and work jointly to ensure the survival of their offspring.
+Identifying the theme is harder than identifying the gist because the reader has to think be word the text and ask questions such as "What is the author's message in this text that I might use as a lens for understanding other topics or issues?"
+Yes, the author may have a "theme" in mind while writing a text, but the reader plays a huge role in identifying this theme, using his or her real-life experiences, prior knowledge, and related vocabulary (e.g., hope, perseverance, and himersity-words not used in the text itself).
+A reader of What Bluebirds Do might derive the following idea as a theme: Some species mate and work jointify to ensure the survival of their offspring.
 Again, there might be many themes in a text.
-The themes that emerge will
+The themes that emerge will rerseverance is required to get legislation approved or changed.